nervosnetwork/ckb/rpc/README.md

 }
 ```

-RPC Module Subscription that CKB node will push new messages to subscribers.
+RPC Module Subscription that CKB node will push new messages to subscribers, support with WebSocket or TCP.

 RPC subscriptions require a full duplex connection.
 CKB offers such connections in the form of
 TCP (enable with `rpc.tcp_listen_address` configuration option) and WebSocket (enable with